nealcrook/nascom/ROM/bbug/README.md

     ERROR bad checksum at line 128 -- calculated 0x69 but read 0x7D

-The errors were inspected; in all cases the problem seemed to be with the checksum byte itself; the code seems to match the listing
+The errors were inspected; in all cases the problem seemed to be with the checksum byte itself; the code seems to match the listing.
+Here is a diff of the original against a version with repaired checksums:

     $ diff BBUG.NAS BBUG_fixcsum.NAS
     5c5